How to keep your banking brand consistent after a merger

 What is multichannel marketing?

 Multichannel marketing is a way of reaching your customers by promoting your content on multiple channels simultaneously.
+That could include traditional media like TV or print, or digital spaces like search, social media, and display ads.

-Why is multichannel marketing so important?
+Why multichannel marketing matters

 Increases client lifetime value